PlayForm/Adapt/README.md

 # 🔌 [Adapt]

-Playform Adapt allows you to choose a strategy when using a `peerDependency` in upstream or downstream packages to avoid inconsistencies.
+`Adapt` modifies your `package.json` on preinstall to allow you to choose a strategy when using a `peerDependency` in an upstream or downstream packages to avoid inconsistencies.

 ## Installation